gfx-rs/gfx/README.md

 ## gfx-rs

 gfx-rs is a graphics abstraction library in Rust.
 It consists of the following layers/components:
-- `gfx_hal`: hardware abstraction layer - a Vulkan-ic mostly unsafe API translating to native graphics backends
+- `gfx-hal`: hardware abstraction layer - a Vulkan-ic mostly unsafe API translating to native graphics backends.
-- `gfx_backend_*`: graphics backends for various platforms, include the windowing logic.
+- `gfx-backend-*`: graphics backends for various platforms, include the windowing logic.
-- `gfx_render`: higher level wrapper around HAL, providing resources lifetime tracking, synchronization, and more

-The current `master` branch is heavy WIP, please refer to [pre-ll](https://github.com/gfx-rs/gfx/tree/pre-ll) for the latest stable code/examples.
-It also has a more complete README ;)
+- `gfx-warden`: data-driven reference test framework.

+## pre-LL

+If you are looking for information about the released crates (`gfx_core`, `gfx`, `gfx_device_*`, `gfx_window_`, etc), they are being developed and published from the [pre-ll](https://github.com/gfx-rs/gfx/tree/pre-ll) branch.
+Code in `master` is a complete rewrite that will be shipped in different crates.

 ### Features